ES-Merging: Biological MLLM Merging via Embedding Space Signals: Experimental Results

+\paragraph{ES-Merging as an Efficient and Explainable Alternative to Fine-Tuning} We further compare ES-Merging with task-specific fine-tuning from the perspectives of qualitative response behavior and computational efficiency.
+As shown in Tables~\ref{tab:case_study_mpi} and~\ref{tab:case_study_cell} of Appendix, both ES-Merging and the task-specific fine-tuned model predict the correct labels in the analyzed cases.
+Interestingly, ES-Merging provides biological rationales that explain its predictions by connecting features and information across different modalities to the target task, whereas the task-specific fine-tuned model outputs only the final label, showing that ES-Merging can retain more explicit cross-modal reasoning behavior learned by each specialized MLLM, rather than producing task labels.

+ES-Merging is also substantially more efficient than optimization-based alternatives.
+As shown in Table~\ref{tab:flops}, ES-Merging reduces the computational cost of determining the merged LoRA parameters by 5.95$\times$ compared to task-specific fine-tuning and by 3.30$\times$ compared to AdaMerging.
+This efficiency comes from the fact that ES-Merging estimates merging coefficients once from probe-induced embedding signals, whereas task-specific fine-tuning and AdaMerging require iterative gradient-based optimization.
+These observations suggest that ES-Merging provides a practical alternative to task-specific fine-tuning, offering explicit biological rationales and avoiding expensive training while achieving the best or comparable performance over diverse cross-modal reasoning tasks.

-We further conduct an ablation study to see the effectiveness of each coefficient type.
-As shown in Table~\ref{tab:ablation-coefficient-combined}, using only one of coefficient types still outperforms other merging baselines, indicating that the embedding space signals provide salient and robust information for cross-modal merging, compared to the merging methods based on the parameter space signals.
-On the other hand, combining two different coefficients shows the best performance, enabling to capture different granularities of MLLMs' specialization.
+\paragraph{Ablation Study} We further conduct an ablation study to see the effectiveness of each coefficient type.
+As shown in Table~\ref{tab:ablation-coefficient-combined}, using only one of the coefficient types already outperforms most merging baselines, indicating that embedding space signals provide salient and robust information for cross-modal merging compared to parameter-signal-based merging methods.
+Combining these two coefficients consistently yields the best performance across all task groups, suggesting that effective MLLM merging requires both coarse-grained layer selection and fine-grained parameter selection: the former prevents globally important layers from being diluted, while the latter avoids assigning uniform weights to all parameters within a layer.